alexw99/Prog-1-/Lab11AW.md

 double process(int length, int width, int height, int doors, int windows) //have double at the front of this because the thing we are returning is a double
 {
 	int SA;
-	double gallonsR;
+	double gallonR;

 	  	  SA = ((length*height*2) + (width*height*2)) - ((15*windows) + (21*doors)); //surface area needed - spaces where there are doors and windows
-	  	  gallonsR = SA/400.0;     //use conversion given in lab to estimate that one-gallon of paint covers 400 square feet of surface
+	  	  gallonR = SA/400.0;     //use conversion given in lab to estimate that one-gallon of paint covers 400 square feet of surface
-// make 400 400.0 so that it becomes a double and the computer doesn't have store it as interger or say doubel before hand return gallonsR;
+// make 400 400.0 so that it becomes a double and the computer doesn't have store it as interger or say doubel before hand return gallonR;

 }